-All lectures start at 7pm and will be held in the Museum's Milestone Gallery, Glasnevin Cemetery.
+All lectures started at 7pm and will be held in the Museum's Milestone Gallery, Glasnevin Cemetery.
 Dublin 11

 Museum Opening Times: